What Is SaaS Sprawl, and How Can You Get It Under Control?

 4. Try a SaaS management platform

-Consider a SaaS management tool like Productiv.
+Consider a SaaS Management tool like Productiv.
 By using one of these platforms, you get a one-stop shop for visibility into all the apps in your portfolio, including:

 - Which apps are being used by which teams

-The more you can empower your employees to be productive, the better off you are.
+At the end of the day, you don’t need to be afraid of widespread SaaS use.
+Your focus should be on how to equip employees with the tools they need to be most productive while ensuring you’re maximizing the value of your technology investments.
 Being aware of SaaS sprawl and knowing how to manage it is the recipe to help you do just that without hurting your business.